AlexProgrammerDE/personal-page/data/AboutMe.md

 ### Who is this guy?

 Hi!
 I'm Alex aka AlexProgrammerDE and aka Pistonmaster.
 I have quite a passion for Minecraft and have learned quite some languages and frameworks over the years.
-I am currently a pupil in a german high school.
+I am currently a pupil in a German high school.

 ### What does describe me?